tbrowder/PB-Lottery/README.md

 The package includes an installed binary file, `pb-lottery`, to enbable checking various aspects of the user's lottery data including a listing of winnings for each ticket for its valid time period.
 Execute the program without arguments to see its help text.

 There are two modes of operation: *semi-automatic* and *manual*, but the practical differnces are slight.
 Both methods require the user have his or her ticket files in a private directory.
-Both methods now use the Florida Lottery's results pdf file and extracts the desired data as needed.
+Both methods now use the Florida Lottery's results pdf file and extract the desired data as needed.
 The location of that file varies with the method used.

 The manual method downloads the results pdf file into the user's private directory.